Weightlifting DOMS: What Is It And What Should We Do About It? | MuscleSquad

 Get a massage

-Sports massage can help your body recover from DOMS, but make sure the therapist keeps it light.
+A sports massage can help your body recover from DOMS, but make sure the therapist keeps it light!
 You don’t want to add any further damage to those hard-working muscles.
-Massage will stretch out tight muscles, and may encourage your lymphatic system to remove inflammation.
+Massages stretch out tight muscles and may encourage your lymphatic system to remove inflammation.

 Foam roll